CSCfi/csc-user-guide/docs/support/tutorials/cmdline-handson.md

 #SBATCH --error=err/errors%a.txt
 ```

+Change the SLURM partition to be used (`--partition=`) from _test_ to _small_.

-Before the line with `srun singularity_wrapper...``, add the following line
+Before the line with `srun singularity_wrapper...`, add the following line

 ```
 dataname=$(sed -n "$SLURM_ARRAY_TASK_ID"p datanames.txt)

 ```
-and replace the line to run the R command into:
+and edit the line to run the R command into:

 ```
-srun singularity_wrapper exec Rscript --no-save modelscript.R --args $dataname
+srun singularity_wrapper exec Rscript --no-save modelscript.R $dataname
 ```

 You should now have: